netkey/lua-acid/doc/acid/dbagent.md

 #### valid_param.ident

-The fields that can uniquely identify a record in a database table, if used to operate on a specific record.
+The fields are used to identify the records that you are insterested in.

 #### valid_para.match